All our offices are now open!

 Are all your offices open?

-Yes, all our offices are open, but the doors will be locked for the safety of our staff and clients.
+Yes, all our offices are open, but the doors may be locked for the safety of our staff and clients.

 If your appointment is at our Halesowen office, then please ring the doorbell on arrival.